 17. Exhaust/Noise Reduction:

 Maximum noise level is 81dB (A) measured at 10 metres, 1 metre above the track.
 The race director has the authority to decide a different method of measuring (using the EFRA noise trap) as long, as the result will be the same.
-If a cars average over 10 or more laps exceeds the limit (with an additional +4db (A) for off Road and F1 classes) during the qualifying then the driver will lose their best qualifying result.
+If a cars average over 10 or more laps exceeds the limit (with an additional +4db (A) for off Road and F1 classes) during the qualifying, then the driver will lose their best qualifying result.
 If this level is exceeded during a final then the penalty is a 1 lap deduction at the end of that final.
 Under exceptional circumstances common sense will be used.
 Both the Race Director and Referees can decide if any car producing excessive noise is allowed to race.
 Exhausts have to be of minimum three chamber type.
 No open exhausts or pipes are allowed.
 The total exhaust must be inside the body, with the exception of the tail end of the pipe, which may protrude the body by no more than 10 mm.
 No adjustable or moving parts are allowed in the manifold or muffler.
 The body may be cut out at that point max.
 20 mm more than the tail end diameter.
 Max. inside diameter tail end 13 mm.

 All cars to be equipped with an air - box to reduce the intake noise of the carburettor.
 The air box must change the direction of air entering the carburettor by 90 degrees (or more) and be made of a rigid material.
 The exhaust must have a second muffler (if a two-chamber exhaust is used) or be a three-chamber type muffler.
 All three chambers must be designed so that the exhaust fumes will pass through and have to change direction twice to get the maximum possible noise reduction.
 The design of that additional silencer is free, but with both systems together, the max. noise level must not be over 81 dB (A).